tquade2/tquade2/README.md

 ### Howdy, I'm Taylor! 👋

-After seven years in the Air Force as a Munitions Systems Supervisor, I earned a degree in GIS and city planning.
+After seven years in the Air Force, I earned a degree in GIS and city planning.
 It was during this academic journey that I delved into the realms of programming and urban informatics.
-The potential of leveraging digital systems to foster better social outcomes truly captivated me.
+The potential of leveraging digital systems to foster better transportation systems truly captivated me.

-Looking ahead, my aspirations are clear.
-Armed with a blend of discipline, an analytical mindset, and adaptability, I am keen on harnessing software to address intricate city planning conundrums.
+Armed with a blend of technical discipline, adaptability, and an analytical mindset, I am keen on harnessing software to address intricate city planning conundrums.
 My goal is to leave a lasting footprint in the urban spaces, making them more functional, accessible, and vibrant.